watson-developer-cloud/api-guidelines/swagger-coding-style.md

 The primary use for this annotation is to rename properties/parameters whose original name is a reserved word in one of the SDK languages.

+In certain cases, a property or parameter may need to be renamed only for one particular language.
+To handle this situation, the generator also recognizes language-specific alternate name annotations with the format `x-<lang>-alternate-name`.
+E.g. use the annotation `"x-java-alternate-name", "awesome_name"` to rename a property or parameter to `awesome_name` only in the Java SDK.

 ### Excluding operations from the SDKs

 It may be desirable to exclude some operations from the generated SDKs.